Carmelites of Mary Immaculate: Founders of the Congregation

-The senior most among the three founders was Palackal Thoma who concurred on the idea of starting a religious congregation and shared his vision to his close friend Thomas Porukara and his beloved protégé Kuriakose Chavara.
+The senior most among the three founders was Palackal Thomas who shared his vision of a religiius congregation to his friend Thomas Porukara and Kuriakose Chavara.
 Thomas Palackal was ordained priest in 1807.
 He was involved in the training and formation of the priests as a Malpan (professor of sacred sciences) of the Church.
-He led a very ascetical life, dedicated to penance, prayer and study.
+He was an aesthetic dedicated to penance, prayer and study.
 He lived a community life with his students, joining them in their spiritual exercises and sitting with them for study.
 What he had in mind as a spiritual ideal was a sort of Dominican way of life.
 The Dominican spirit was understood as to teach and proclaim what has been learned from sacred reading, subjecting it to deep meditation, or to study, prayer and teaching (Contemplata praedicare).
 Since books on theology, scripture and morals were not available in Syriac and Malayalam he collected Tamil books on these topics and copied them down, studied and translated a few of them into Malayalam.
 Palackal died on 16 January 1841 at the age of 66 and was buried in the parish church at Pallipuram.